CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> timers keepalive

 Configures the interval at which BGP exchanges periodic keepalive messages to measure and ensure that a peer is still alive and functioning.
 You can specify a value between 1 and 65535.
-If you speciy `none`, keepalives are not sent.
-If you specify `auto`, the global value is used.
+If you speciy `none`, BGP does not send keepalives.
+If you specify `auto`, BGP uses the global value.

 The default setting is `auto`.